Ruby A. Neeson Diabetes Awareness Foundation, Inc.

 Volunteers and generous donors and sponsors make it possible for Ruby A. Neeson Diabetes Awareness Foundation. to provide free services to the community.
 Donations and contributions support our community outreach efforts throughout the state of Georgia.

 Who was Ruby A. Neeson: Ruby A. Neeson was born in Atlanta, Georgia.
 She was the eldest of five siblings.
-She was a graduated of Morris Brown College.
+She was a graduate of Morris Brown College.
 After obtaining a B.A in English, Neeson worked as a Community Center Director with the City of Atlanta Parks and Recreation for 15 years before embarking on a career as a school teacher.
 Neeson was also a freelance writer, publishing work with the Atlanta Inquirer.
 Her hobbies included reading and writing.
 She enjoyed spending time with her family and loved-ones.
 Neeson was diagnosed with Type 2 diabetes in 1999.
 After suffering a stroke in January 2006, She passed from diabetes complications on July 4, 2006.

 Ruby A. Neeson Diabetes Awareness Foundation was established by Ruby A. Neeson's daughter, Mutima Jackson-Anderson to heighten awareness of diabetes and its life-threatening complications; as well as to amalgamate and cultivate advocacy efforts in respect of reinforcing government funded programs, diabetes research, countering discrimination, and ensuring vulnerable populations acquire adequate access to health care services.